Balderton: Architecture

-The Parish Church of St Giles' (diocese of Southwell) was originally built in the 12th century and enlarged considerably in the 13th and 14th centuries.
+The Parish Church of St Giles (diocese of Southwell) was originally built in the 12th century and enlarged considerably in the 13th and 14th centuries.
 Two Romanesque-style porch doorways, dating from about 1140, face north and south.
 The more imposing north entrance is topped by a niche containing a figure, possibly St Giles, although this was probably added as late as the 19th century.
-The north and south arcades are of 13th and 14th century date respectively and the font is octagonal and early 14th century.
-The rood screen dates from about 1475 and the numerous bench ends are of an uncommon symmetrical design.
+The north and south arcades are of 13th and 14th century date respectively, and the font is octagonal and early 14th century.
+The rood screen dates from about 1475, whilst the numerous bench ends are of an uncommon symmetrical design.
 The church has a substantial spire at the west end of the building containing a peal of eight bells.
 The lower part of the tower is 13th century but the upper parts must be later, either late 14th or early 15th century.

 Schools

 At the beginning of the 20th century education in Balderton was organised in a senior school in Main Street and a primary school on London Road, the latter opening in 1903.

-A few children from the village went from the primary school to the grammar schools in Newark, the numbers increasing after the 1944 education act.
+A few children from the village went from the primary school to the grammar schools in Newark, the numbers increasing after the Education Act 1944.
 Some children at thirteen went to the technical college in Newark.